WAaronD/FreeWILLI_wasd/README.md

 The FreeWILLI project aims to provide a modular suite of algorithms for real-time passive acoustic array data processing, including:

-:mag_right: **Detection and Filtering** – Identify and isolate relevant acoustic signals efficiently.
+🔎: **Detection and Filtering** – Identify and isolate relevant acoustic signals efficiently.
-🎯 **Multi-Target Tracking** – Track multiple sources in real-time using a novel hybrid cluster-filter approach.
+🎯: **Multi-Target Tracking** – Track multiple sources in real-time using a novel hybrid cluster-filter approach.
-🧠 **Neural Network Inference** – Leverage machine learning models for classification and analysis.
+🧠: **Neural Network Inference** – Runtime environment for running machine learning models for classification and analysis.

  Originally developed for real-time marine mammal monitoring, FreeWILLI is adaptable for a wide range of applications.
 Feel free to leverage and customize this software for your needs!